 top of page

 Six years ago, my bar exam results came out.
 I did not pass, and the genuine disappointment I felt at that time was very hard to explain to people.
-I never wanted to become a lawyer, but I spent five years in law school that I couldn’t take back for that.
-That’s bound to sting, right?

 I remember I was at a salon getting my nails done when it happened.
-I didn’t want to stay at home that morning because that meant obsessively checking the results online.
+I didn’t want to stay home that morning because that meant obsessively checking the results online.

 At the salon, no one knew I took the bar exam, no one knew how I felt about law school, and no one knew how big of a deal that morning was.